 The manufacturer should review the audit report and develop a plan to address any identified non-conformances.

-The original report must be signed by the manufacturer or their representative and sent to the APVMA along with a completed Response to GMP audit report form within 25 working days of the audit being completed.
+The original report must be signed by the manufacturer or their representative and sent to the APVMA along with a completed Response to GMP audit report form - Part 1: Manufacturer's Response to Audit Report (FM_MQL26) within 25 working days of the audit being completed.
 The form also seeks feedback from the manufacturer about the conduct of the audit.

 If non-conformances are identified during the audit, the manufacturer must submit certain information to the auditor before the audit can be closed.